 Additionally, the Pineapple Fund together with Buterin made a donation to the Internet Archive.
 Ethereum co-founder donated 100 ETH to a digital media charity with The Pineapple Fund matching all donations up to one million dollars.
 The Internet Archive is a non-profit organization founded in 1996 in San Francisco.
 The archive collects copies of web pages, graphic materials, digital recordings and software.
 The organization provides a long-term archiving of the collected material and free access to its databases for the general public.

 Also in January, a Russian supermodel and philanthropist Natalia Vodianova created a mobile application called Elbi, available for download in Canada, Russia and India.
 The app allows users to make contributions to charitable causes in exchange for an internal LoveCoins cryptocurrency, which can be used to purchase goods from famous brands.
 The list of partners includes: Givenchy, Dior, Fendi and Christian Louboutin.
 The additional function of ElbiDrop allows donors to compete among themselves for exclusive items.
 A winner of the competition is the one that collects the most LoveCoins in the 24 hour period.

-Charities seem to be exceedingly willing to utilise blockchain in their work.
+Charities seem to be exceedingly willing to utilize blockchain in their work.
 So far, the blockchain technology is mainly associated with finance or logistics.
 However, a blockchain can impact people’s lives directly.
 In terms of fundraising, non-profit organizations tend to set themselves the task of increasing donor confidence and the blockchain is perfectly placed to address this goal since it provides full transparency of transactions.
-The technology also helps to accelerate transactions while minimising the fees which makes the process more enjoyable and user friendly for the donors.
+The technology also helps to accelerate transactions while minimizing the fees which makes the process more enjoyable and user friendly for the donors.